GardRyan/tinyapp/README.md

 ## Getting Started

 1. Install dependencies using the npm install command.
-2. Start the web server using the npm run local command.
+2. Start the web server using the npm run command.
 The app will be served at http://localhost:8080/.
 3. Go to http://localhost:8080/ in your browser.

 ### Dependencies
--Express
+- Express
--Node 5.10.x or above
+- Node 5.10.x or above
--chai 4.3.1
+- chai 4.3.1
--Mocha 10.2.0
+- Mocha 10.2.0
--Nodemon 3.0.3
+- Nodemon 3.0.3

 ## Screenshots of Project
 !["Screenshot of create URL"](https://github.com/GardRyan/tinyapp/blob/master/docs/TimyApp_createURL.png?raw=true)